rkeiii/aws-mfa-v2/README.md

 ```

 # YubiKey Support
-Loading 6 digit tokens directly from a YubiKey is supported.
-You will need to provide the --yk-oath-credential argument.
+Loading OATH tokens directly from a YubiKey is supported.
+You will need to provide the --yk-oath-credential argument or equivalent environment variable.
 A list of valid values can be found by running `ykman list`.

 Example command to load an MFA token directly from a YubiKey: